 Were there no bull trout below the fence?
 Figure 3c suggests so.
 Or where there no sockeye at the Narrows (fig 3f)

-Author response: Although no smolts were observed to pass through the counting fence during the daytime periods, we observed smolts milling below the fence, and thus, interactions could occur (zero smolts passing through the fence is not the same as zero smolts in the system).
+Author response #15: Although no smolts were observed to pass through the counting fence during the daytime periods, we observed smolts milling below the fence, and thus, interactions could occur (zero smolts passing through the fence is not the same as zero smolts in the system).
 At present, we do not have another metric of smolt abundance that may be more useful.
 We have clarified in the text that smolts can be present despite the fence being closed if they are downstream of the fence.
-We have also further clarified that the fence is closed during daytime hours.
+We have also further clarified that the fence is typically closed during daytime hours (L200 – 201)

 With respect to Figure 3C, very few (but more than zero) Bull Trout were observed below the fence.
 However, both Bull Trout and interactions occurred at low numbers compared to other sites and times during which the DIDSON was deployed (so it appears to be at zero, but if you look closely, the blue points often fall just above zero).
 Furthermore, no Sockeye Smolts were observed at the counting fence during the period where the DIDSON was deployed at Narrows (Fig 3F), which is why smolt density estimates are reported as zeros.
+We have provided additional clarification in the figure caption.

-L182 – confused, based on methods statement.
+Comment #16: L182 – confused, based on methods statement.
 Did you use daylight data or partial daylight data, or what?
 You show daylight data.

 The whole results section would be much clearer if you were testing a hypothesis, or describing a pattern in relation to a hypothesized patterns.
 As it reads, it is not very informative.

+Author response #16: We use both daytime and nighttime data to evaluate how the number of bull trout interactions might differ across sites and diel periods.
+We have clarified the specific hypotheses and objectives throughout our manuscript, and hope that makes our results section clearer.

-L426 (caption) – what do n-values represent?
+Comment #17: L426 (caption) – what do n-values represent?
 I don’t understand that many “diel cycles” can be fit into 10 days in April.